jjsk-project/ACHP-Aqua-Cooler/README.md

 New features include:
 - Compressor variable speed drive
 - Hot gas bypass
-- New shell and tube heat exchanger
+- Shell and tube heat exchanger
-- New coil in tank heat exchanger
+- Coil in tank heat exchanger
-- New fin and tube heat exchanger
+- Fin and tube heat exchanger

 I also created a new software for the fin and tube heat exchanger on top of ACHP-Aqua-Cooler.